Fair Use of Forex Margin in Trading

 Think of it like a deposit at a car rental place.
 That $500 you hand over is not the full rental cost.
 It is a pledge.
 The agency holds it while you drive off.
 Once you return the car, you get it back.

-Same deal in trading.
+The same principle applies directly to currency trading.
 You put up a slice of your capital, your broker locks it temporarily, and when you close the trade, it comes right back.

 Used with a clear head, margin is one of the most useful mechanics in forex trading.
 Used carelessly, it can empty an account before lunch.